FlawlessNa/Legends/README.md

 ### Character detection
 - [ ] Build a toolkit script that continuously saves screenshots of character while training in a map (at 0.5s intervals) and then only extracts the character (these all become templates)
+- [ ] Try using YOLOv8 deep-learning model and train it on that dataset
+- [ ] If this fails, try this method instead:
   - [ ] Use ORB feature matching algorithm to initially detect character based on all those templates (very CPU-expensive)
+  - [ ] Get the best result out of all
-- [ ] When detected, use optical flow to track character's movement.
+  - [ ] Run this in a ProcessPoolExecutor
-- [ ] When lost, use ORB feature matching again to detect character
 - [ ] Standardize code and transfer detection framework into botting library

 ## Nice to have